rameesroshan/json-validator-demo/README.md

     $ bash start_docker_app demoapp
  The python package and other depenedencies will be installed inside the container.
-###  Run the Validator
+##  Run the Validator Package
-Enter the following command in the container command line to run the validator and generate report:
+Enter the following command inside the container to run the schema validator and generate report:

     $ run-validator

 The sample input file contains a total of 15 json records- 13 with valid schema and 2 with invalid schema for which the validation should fail.
 ## Testing